General Election, Nov 3, 2020

 Special Election, Sept 29, 2020

-There is a Special Election for State Senate District 30.
-Five Republicans and one Democrat are on the SAME ballot.
+There was a Special Election for State Senate District 30.
+Five Republicans and one Democrat were on the SAME ballot.

-Democrat Jacob Minter, a licensed electrician and board member for IBEW Local 20, is a strong candidate committed to “bringing together the best from every side”
+Democrat Jacob Minter, a licensed electrician and board member for IBEW Local 20, was the Democratic candidate committed to “bringing together the best from every side”

 It is imperative that we vote on Sept 29.